Recipes of Summer II

 If I’ve inspired you to try any of my recipes, please tag @BluegrassBlog in your posts.
 I wanna hear about it!

 I received such great feedback from my first Recipes of Summer blog that I just had to offer you one more!
-This is a perfect time of year to enjoy the freshest locally harvested produce.
-No matter your preferences, I know you’ll find something in these summer recipe blogs that tickles your fancy.
-Some require…
+This is a perfect time of year to enjoy the freshest locally harvested produce and create some tasty farmers market recipes.
+No matter your preferences, I know you’ll find something in these summer recipe…